wjglerum/quarkus-ai-agent-workshop/step-04-tools/README.md

 ### Location tool

-We are going to let the chatbot figure out were we are.
+We are going to let the chatbot figure out where we are.
 And ask for recommendations based on our location.
 First we need an external system that we can call.
 We will use an endpoint that returns our current public IP address and location.